 During Google’s Local Guides summit, representatives said, the program has grown to serve approximately 120 million users across 24,000 locales.
 With such a wide net over local establishments, this new functionality could be a major help for entrepreneurs and small businesses everywhere – and you’ll want to make sure your business is viewable on Google Maps.

 Yesterday’s announcement came a little over a year after Google offered the same functionality to individual businesses on Maps, among other additions.
 At that time, the tech giant wanted to enter a space that Facebook held firmly.

 This past summer, the company also launched a variety of tools for local businesses that allowed them to customize their online presence.
 With that update, business users could update photos and profiles on Google Maps, create a custom short URL, and send deals directly to Google Maps users.

 While Google hasn’t given a timetable for when the new follow function will go live for the nine starter cities, it’s important for your business to get ahead of the curve by signing up for Google My Business.

 Whether you’re a brand-new business or you’ve recently moved to a new location, there’s an easy way to update Google on your new contact info.

 1. Create a Google My Business Listing.

 The most common way to verify your business is by having Google send a postcard with a verification code to the address you listed for the business.
-(Note: There are some cases when Google can send you a verification code in a text message, phone call, or email, depending on what kind of business you're running.)
+(There are some cases when Google can send you a verification code in a text message, phone call or email, depending on what kind of business you run.)